 The stationary handle bars are there primarily for balance and safety, aiding the user on and off the machine, or having something there to hold onto in the event of slips or unsteadiness.

-In short, these handles should only be used if you need assistance with balance or mobility.
+Using elliptical machine without using arms is totally down to your preference.
+These handles should only be used if you need assistance with balance or mobility.
 Those new to the elliptical machine might also benefit from holding on to the stationary handle bars whilst they get used to the range of motion.

 However, if you are not using the handles purely for safety or as a vital balancing aid, but are merely resting on them for ease, you are undoubtedly reducing the effectiveness of your workout.

+Whether you use the elliptical machine without arms or holding onto the handlebars.
 Holding on to the stationary handles can encourage your body to slouch, reduce proper form, weaken posture, and take responsibility away from your core for keeping you stable and upright.

 Remember, workouts aren’t always supposed to be easy, they’re supposed to be a way of challenging your body so that it gets stronger!